YaruZeng/Passage-Retrieval-System/README.md

 To get inverted index of every word in every passage for further retrieval.

 #### 2) Solutions:
 To get an inverted index, I first use the function constructed in task1 to extract terms in the passages.
-Then, I use the structure of ’word: passage: word frequency in the passage’ to store the inverted index.
+Then, I use a dictionary in the structure of ’word: passage: word frequency in the passage’ to store the inverted index.

 #### 3) Outcomes:
 Generated inverted indices are saved in 'inverted_index.txt'.